nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/KD_STATECHANGED_EVENT.md

 })
 ```

+## Custom Order Button Click

+1. Open the `KneelDiamonds` module.
+1. At the top you will see a blank click event listener.
+1. Implement the correct code to check if the order button was clicked.
+1. Invoke the `addCustomOrder` function when it is clicked.

+## Trying it Out

 Now make some choices and place a custom order.
 You should see a new order show up in the browser.

 ![](./images/kneel-diamonds-first-order.gif)